davidbeckonline/pegel-konstanz_website/content/02_analysis/02_01_basics/time_frame.en.md

 #### Medium

 I was very surprised by the significant shift in the mean value over a very short analysis period in 1981.
-This suggests that the level may have fallen overall.
+The data indicates that the level of the lake during summer is significantly lower nowerdays.

 ![time_frame_mean](/images/analysis/analysis-period/analysisperiod_mean_EN.png)